Investigating Australia’s oceans

 At sea, the vessel is managed by ship management company ASP with all crew the responsibility of the Ships Master.
 For this voyage, daily operations were the purview of the Voyage Manager Stephen Thomas, and all scientific activities are overseen by the Chief Scientist Dr Gustaaf Hallegraeff.
 CSIRO also runs an ‘Educator on Board’ program, allowing teachers from communities across Australia to apply for sea time and share the literal ups and downs of life on a research vessel with their students and others across the nation via live web crosses throughout the voyage.
-We also had on board Rhiannon Shine, ABC journalist, and a team from Wild Pacific Media, filming for an upcoming documentary on the wonders of the East Australian Current.
+We also had on board Rhiannon Shine, ABC journalist, and a team from Wild Pacific Media, filming for the documentary, Australia's Ocean Odyssey: A Journey down the East Australian Current.
 All together, we are 57 people, most who have never met…at sea…together.

 In fact, many of the words below were written sitting cross-legged on the aft main deck in the hope to share a brief glimpse into the joy of my journey at sea with these passionate scientists, crew and educators.

 Plankton for the people